hashicorp/terraform-guides/governance/third-generation/common-functions/tfconfig-functions/docs/find_all_resources.md

 allResources = config.find_all_resources()
 ```

-This function is used by the [blacklist-resources.sentinel (Cloud Agnostic)](../../../cloud-agnostic/blacklist-resources.sentinel) and [whitelist-resources.sentinel (Cloud Agnostic)](../../../cloud-agnostic/whitelist-resources.sentinel) policies.
+This function is used by the [prohibited-resources.sentinel (Cloud Agnostic)](../../../cloud-agnostic/prohibited-resources.sentinel) and [allowed-resources.sentinel (Cloud Agnostic)](../../../cloud-agnostic/allowed-resources.sentinel) policies.